useblocks/sphinx-needs/docs/configuration.rst

 * **color**: A color as hex value.
 Used in diagrams and some days maybe in other representations as well.
 * **style**: A plantuml node type, like node, artifact, frame, storage or database.
 See `plantuml documentation <http://plantuml.com/deployment-diagram>`_ for more.

+`color` can also be an empty string.
+This makes sense, if the PlantUMl configuration is mostly provided by using :ref:`needs_flow_configs` and the used colors shall not get overwritten by type specific values.

 .. _needs_extra_options: